icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

   participating in the ecosystem.
 * To minimise potential costs associated with insufficient API or other technical system testing, downtime, or other common faults.
-* To reduce any reputational risks associated with individual members or the Open Energy ecosystem as a whole.
+* To reduce any reputational risks associated with individual members, incorrect application of core policies, or the Open Energy ecosystem as a whole.

 These guidelines are structured in six sections, outlining:

-**Introduction**: background to the Open Energy project, clarifications of the roles and responsibilities of different types of actors operating in the Open Energy ecosystem.
+Introduction (this section): background to the Open Energy project, clarifications of the roles and responsibilities of different types of actors operating in the Open Energy ecosystem.

-`**Glossary**<Open Energy Glossary>`: definitions of common acronyms, terminology, and technical tools used in Open Energy documentation.
+`Open Energy Glossary`: definitions of common acronyms, terminology, and technical tools used in Open Energy documentation.

-**Considerations before you start**: ‘at a glance’ list of items that all types of new members will need to consider in order to meet operational requirements.
+`Considerations Before You Start`: ‘at a glance’ list of items that all types of new members will need to consider in order to meet operational requirements.

 .. note::

     The *Considerations before you start* is still in review and so is not present in this version of the documentation

-**Core policies**: operational principles and policies central to Open Energy function.
+`Core Policies`: operational principles and policies central to Open Energy function.
 Includes policies governing data sensitivity classification, access controls, and licensing.

-**Data Providers and Data Consumers**: guidelines outlining how |DPs| can share data safely and securely via the Open Energy ecosystem while retaining strong control, provide appropriate and timely metadata, and design safe and effective APIs enabling data-sharing.
+`Guidance for Data Consumers` and `Guidance for Data Providers`: guidelines outlining how |DPs| can share data safely and securely via the Open Energy ecosystem while retaining strong control, provide appropriate and timely metadata, and design safe and effective APIs enabling data-sharing.
 Guidelines outlining how |DCs| can meet the requirements for offering data services, access and licensing conditions for different data classes, and best practice with regards to testing, security, ethics and dispute management.

-**Additional Resources**: links to other relevant documentation (e.g. technical, legal, etc.) sitting outside the operational guidelines.
+`Additional Material`: links to other relevant documentation (e.g. technical, legal, etc.) sitting outside the operational guidelines.

 .. warning::